LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To generate a host-config file for a desired configuration, run the ``uberenv.py`` python script from the top-level RAJA directory.

+.. important:: **Do not** run the ``uberenv.py`` script, which invokes Spack
+               in your LC home directory since Spack uses a lot of disk space.
+               Running Spack in your home directory may cause you to exceed your LC disk space quota.

 For example,

 .. code-block:: bash